-- Digital Workplace Solutions (DWS), which provides modern and traditional workplace solutions; - Cloud, Applications & Infrastructure Solutions (CA&I), which provides digital platform, applications, and infrastructure solutions; and - Enterprise Computing Solutions (ECS), which provides solutions that harness secure, continuous high-intensity computing and enable digital services through software-defined operating environments.
+- Digital Workplace Solutions (DWS), which provides modern and traditional workplace solutions; - · Cloud, Applications & Infrastructure Solutions (CA&I), which provides digital platform, applications, and infrastructure solutions; and - Enterprise Computing Solutions (ECS), which provides solutions that harness secure, continuous high-intensity computing and enable digital services through software-defined operating environments.

 The accounting policies of each segment are the same as those followed by the company as a whole.
-The company evaluates segment performance based on gross profit exclusive of the service cost component of postretirement income or expense, cost reduction charges, amortization of purchased intangibles and unusual and nonrecurring items, which are included in other gross profit.
+The company evaluates segment performance based on gross profit exclusive of the service cost component of postretirement income or expense, cost reduction charges, amortization of purchased intangibles and unusual and nonrecurring items.